-2 Note that the term $t = \langle s(0), s(0) + p(0) \rangle$ is first simplified into $\langle s(0), s(p(0) + 0) \rangle$ (by reducing the subterm s(0) + p(0) of t with the second (implicitly oriented) equation in E_0 modulo the commutativity of +), which is then further simplified into $\langle s(0), s(p(0)) \rangle$ (by reducing the subterm s(p(0) + 0) with the first equation in E_0), and then finally simplified into the irreducible term $t{\downarrow E_0,Ax} = \langle s(0),0 \rangle$ (by reducing the subterm s(p(0)) with the fourth equation in E_0).
+2 Note that the term $t = \langle s(0), s(0) + p(0) \rangle$ is first simplified into $\langle s(0), s(p(0)+0) \rangle$ by reducing the subterm s(0) + p(0) of t with the (implicitly oriented) equation (e2) in E0 modulo the commutativity of +.
+The term $\langle s(0), s(p(0)+0) \rangle$ is then further simplified into $\langle s(0), s(p(0)) \rangle$ by reducing the subterm s(p(0)+0) with (e1).
+And then $\langle s(0), s(p(0)) \rangle$ is simplified into the irreducible term $t{\downarrow E_0,Ax} = \langle s(0), 0 \rangle$ by reducing the subterm s(p(0)) with (e4).

-putation of answers) and functional programming (computation of irreducible forms) so that efficient versions of narrowing have been adopted as the operational principle of so-called multiparadigm (constraint, functional, and logic) programming languages (see, e.g., (Hanus 2013)).
+Rewriting and equational rewriting are of course symbolic reasoning methods, but Maude supports symbolic reasoning in a stronger sense by means of (equational) unification and narrowing in the rewrite theory $\mathscr{R} = (\Sigma, E, R)$.
+Narrowing is a generalization of term rewriting that allows free variables in terms (as in logic programming) and handles them by using unification (instead of pattern matching) to non-deterministically reduce these terms.
+Originally introduced in the context of theorem proving, narrowing is complete in the sense of logic programming (computation of answers) and functional programming (computation of irreducible forms) so that efficient versions of narrowing have been adopted as the operational principle of so-called multiparadigm (constraint, functional, and logic) programming languages (see, e.g., (Hanus 2013)).
 In the last few years, there has been a resurgence of narrowing in many application areas such as equational unification, state space exploration, protocol analysis, termination analysis, theorem proving, deductive verification, model transformation, testing, constraint solving, and model checking of infinite-state systems.
 To a large extent, the growing interest in narrowing is motivated by the recent takeoff of symbolic execution applications and the availability of efficient narrowing implementations.
 Narrowing-based, symbolic reasoning methods and applications in rewriting logic and Maude are discussed in (Meseguer 2018).

 Similarly to equational rewriting, where matching modulo E (or E-matching) is used, equational unification (or E-unification) is adopted (instead of standard, syntactic unification) in (R, E)-narrowing (i.e., narrowing with the rules in R modulo the equations and axioms in E).
-More precisely, (R, E)-narrowing in a rewrite theory $\mathcal{R} = (\Sigma, E, R)$, with $E = E_0 \uplus Ax$, is supported in Maude by means of a three-level machinery.
+More precisely, (R, E)-narrowing in a rewrite theory $\mathscr{R} = (\Sigma, E, R)$, with $E = E_0 \uplus Ax$, is supported in Maude by means of a three-level machinery (Clavel et al. 2016).